JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7893 days**.

-And here is a just a random fact -  **Every U.S. bill regardless of denomination costs just 4 cents to make**.
+And here is a just a random fact -  **The first translation of the Bible into English was in 1382 A.D., by John Wycliff**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)